Wu Ma

-Fung Wang-yuen (22 September 1942 – 4 February 2014), better known by his stage name Wu Ma, was a Hong Kong actor, director, producer and writer.
-Wu Ma made his screen debut in 1963, and with over 240 appearances to his name (plus 49 directorial credits within a fifty-year period), he was one of the most familiar faces in the history of Hong Kong Cinema and is best known as the Taoist ghosthunter in A Chinese Ghost Story.
+Fung Wang-yuen (馮宏源; 22 September 1942 – 4 February 2014), better known by his stage name Wu Ma (午馬), was a Hong Kong actor and filmmaker.
+He made his screen debut in 1963, and with over 240 appearances to his name (plus 49 directorial credits within a 50-year period).

+During his lifetime, he was considered one of the most familiar faces in the history of Hong Kong cinema, and was widely known for his portrayal of Taoist ghosthunter Yan Chixia in A Chinese Ghost Story.
+He was a four-time Hong Kong Film Award nominee, three for Best Supporting Actor and one for Best Director, and a Golden Horse Award winner.

 Early years

-Born Feng Hongyuan in Tianjin, Republic of China.
+Wu was born Fung Wang-yuen in Tianjin, China.
 At 16 he moved to Guangzhou and became a machinist before migrating to Hong Kong in 1960.
 In 1962, Feng enrolled in the Shaw Brothers acting course.
 Graduating a year later, he became a contract player for the studio and made his first appearance in Lady General Hua Mu-lan.
 He then appeared in such films as Temple of the Red Lotus (1965), The Knight of Knights (1966) and Trail of the Broken Blade (1967).
 He took on the stage name 'Wu Ma' as it reflected the animal in the year of his birth (the horse), and believed it was short enough for audiences to remember.

 During an interview, Wu explained that he had stumbled upon directing when he was offered an unexpected trip to Japan for a movie.
 The film's original assistant director was unable to clear his visa in time, and Wu was called upon to take his place.
 After the experience, Wu decided to become a director.